 And the cheating!
 I didn’t know toddlers would instinctively know to cheat at a board game until I saw it with my own eyes.
 But you have to watch them closely, or they will veer around snakes and inch themselves closer to ladders.
 Don’t even get me started on the sneaky basket maneuvers in “Hi Ho!
 Cherry-O.”

 When our three-year-old inevitably beats us all at Snakes and Ladders, our eldest is always crushed.
-He whines that she always wins, and why isn’t it his hurt to win a game?
+He whines that she always wins, and why isn’t it his turn to win a game?

 We remind him that we play board games for fun, and that it doesn’t matter who wins or loses.
 We all shake hands and say “Good game” after each round, and we stop the littlest when she gets gloaty and does a victory dance.
 I’ve said the words “Remember to be a good sport” more often than I’ve played Tic Tac Toe.